 Soffits are designed to promote circulation through the attic.
-But a poorly ventilated attic can become moist with the increasing temperatures.
+But a poorly ventilated attic can become moist with increasing temperatures.
 This in turn can cause damage to rafters, shingles, and existing venting.

 Whereas in cold and damp weather, excessive moisture can lead to mold growth and even cause rotting.
-This is why soffit paired with roof vents should be able to provide sufficient airflow.
+This is why a soffit paired with roof vents should be able to provide sufficient airflow.

 Now, what about the warm moist air coming back into the attic through the soffit?
 This is one major concern that needs to be addressed.

-If ends of the duct connecting to either the soffit or bathroom fan are not sealed properly, moist air can come back into the attic.
+If the ends of the duct connecting to either the soffit or bathroom fan are not sealed properly, moist air can come back into the attic.
 This increases the risk of mold growth in the attic.

 Roof venting is often used as an alternative to the bathroom exhaust soffit vent.
 The challenges for soffit installations can be solved with a vent that bends out from the building.